A zero-dimensional approach to Hermitian codes: Introduction

-The authors would like to conclude this introduction providing some important references about Hermitian codes.
-It must be mentioned that one-point codes on a Hermitian curve are well-studied and efficient methods to decode them are known (\cite{Sti},\cite{yk} and \cite{yks}).
-The minimum distance of Hermitian two-point codes has been first determined by M. Homma and S. J. Kim (\cite{hk1}, \cite{hk2}, \cite{hk3}, \cite{hk4}) and more recently S. Park gave explicit formulas for the dual minimum distance of such codes (\cite{p}).
+One-point codes from the Hermitian curve are well-studied, and efficient methods to decode them are known (\cite{Sti},\cite{yk} and \cite{yks}).
+The minimum distance of Hermitian two-point codes has been first determined by M. Homma and S. J. Kim (\cite{hk1}, \cite{hk2}, \cite{hk3}, \cite{hk4}) and more recently S. Park gave explicit formulas for the dual minimum distance of such codes (see \cite{p}) using different techniques.
 The second and the third Hamming weight of one-point codes on the Hermitian curve are studied in \cite{m}, \cite{yks} and \cite{mr}.
-Finally, the second Hamming weight of Hermitian two-point codes is treated in \cite{hk5}.
+The second Hamming weight of Hermitian two-point codes is treated in \cite{hk5}.